bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by log ID

 To filter the entries by log ID, pass a comma-separated list of log IDs to the `id:in` query parameter.
+Below is an example of how to use a GET request to retrieve entries by log ID:

 <!--
 type: tab